Skip to content

 Printing Functional Kitchen Items: Food Safety Considerations

-Is FDM Food-Safe?
+Is FDM Food Safe?

 The Three Requirements for Food Safety

-Requirement 3: Surface sealing.
-FDM layer lines create micro-gaps that trap bacteria and are impossible to sanitise by dishwashing or surface cleaning.
-This is the fundamental limitation of FDM for food contact: even perfect material and hardware, the surface texture creates unhygienic crevices.
-Seal with a food-safe epoxy (clear two-part epoxy resin labelled food-safe after full cure) to create a continuous, smooth, cleanable surface.
+• FDM layer lines create micro gaps that trap bacteria and are impossible to sanitise through dishwashing or surface cleaning.
+This is the fundamental limitation of FDM for food contact: even with perfect material and hardware, the surface texture creates unhygienic crevices.

 Appropriate Applications